rafarmerjr1/Vulnerable_PHP_Website/README.md

 # Vulnerable PHP Application

 **NOTE: Still working on XXE path.
-This may not be functional yet**
+The XXE exploitation path may not be functional yet.**

 **Dependencies**